 Street Child - Berlie Doherty

 This term our focus text is Street Child by Berlie Doherty (please see below for a synopsis of the story).
-The book is set during the Victorian period and as such a lot of our topic work will be based on learning about life in the Victorian era.
+The book is set during the Victorian times and as such a lot of our learning will be based around this period in history.
 Below is an overview of what we will be learning in each subject.

 Street Child Synopsis